-The process of creating and album cover for use on Spotify
+The process of creating an album cover for use on Spotify

 Create an idea board

-Step back and see what ideas stand out to you
+- Step back and see what ideas stand out

 Use the board as reference material.
 Sometimes you need to have a photo of an old saw for reference.
 After this research you know right where to go when it is time to draw.
 You will be free to create your own unique drawing.